Types of communication

-- Transactional written communication — this type of written communication involves a message that is sent to get a response from the receiver.
-It may involve asking for a favor, requesting a meeting, or a plea for a quick clarification about a task.
+- Transactional written communication, consisting of messages that require a response from the receiver.
+You could be asking for a favor, requesting a meeting, or needing some clarification before taking on a task.

-- Informational written communication — this type of written communication involves a message that is sent for the benefit of the receiver.
-It may involve a memo about some new company policies, a notification about the agenda for the upcoming meeting, or a report about the performance of a company department.
+- Informational written communication, which exists for the benefit of the receiver.
+It may take the form of a memo about some new company policies, a notification about the agenda for the upcoming meeting, or a report about the performance of a company department.

-- Instructional written communication — this type of written communication involves a message that is sent for the purpose of providing instructions or directions about an assignment to the receiver.
-It may involve details about the project a team member has been assigned with, or step-by-step instructions about a new type of task.
+- Instructional written communication, which includes messages that are sent for the purpose of providing instructions to the receiver.
+It may clarify details about the project a team member has been assigned or offer step-by-step instructions for a new type of task.

-Each of the listed types of written communication may manifest in the form of emails, instant messages, reports, forms, letters, memorandums, bulletins, or newsletters.
+Each of the listed types of written communication may manifest in the form of:

 An email is a method of exchanging written messages between people by using electronic devices.